Home > Construction > What Contract Administrators Do and How to Become one

 Ability to work in team: We’ve saved the most important point for last.
 A CA must be able to confidently carry out negotiations, deal with a wide variety of specialists from all different walks of life, and build meaningful and lasting relationships within each group.

-From Project Managers to accounts departments, to state officials and lawyers, a Contracts Administrator collaborates with a wide range of stakeholders and the key members in a construction project to ensure a seamless start and continuation of a construction project.
+From Project Managers to accounts departments, to state officials and lawyers, a Contract Administrator collaborates with a wide range of stakeholders and the key members in a construction project to ensure a seamless start and continuation of a construction project.